GlobalcachingEU/GAPP/README.md

 First Build
 ===========

-- Open the solution in Visual C# Express 2010 (or higher)
+- Open the solution in Visual Studio Express 2013
 - Select target x86
 - Build the GlobalcachingApplication project first (will fail)
 - Build the GlobalcachingApplication project again (will succeed)